 Thyme: Worms are intolerant of thyme, so it acts as a good border crop as well as an intercrop.
 The herb also attracts loads of natural enemies such as Syrphid flies.

-Plants to Avoid Pairing with Strawberries
+Bad Companion Plants with Strawberries

 Strawberries can damage most members of the Brassicaceae.
 These include broccoli, Brussels sprouts, bok choy, cabbage, cauliflower, collard, kale, and kohlrabi.